Effective Date: September 23, 2015

 a.
 The Associate Administrator for HEOMD (AA HEOMD) is responsible for space transportation services for NASA or NASA-sponsored payloads.
 In support, the AA HEOMD shall:

-(a) NASA HEOMD-led space transportation service arrangements through LSP, CCP, ISSP, or SLS.
+(a) NASA HEOMD-led space transportation service arrangements through LSP, CCP, ISSP, or Exploration Systems Division (for SLS Orion).

 (b) Use of DoD-owned space transportation vehicle (e.g., excess ICBM based systems).